-If you’ve been paying attention to the news these days, you probably know that people all over the world are on the move.
+If you’ve been watching the news these days, you probably know that people all over the world are on the move.
 Some are leaving their homes for economic reasons, and some are leaving because of war or other disasters that make living in lands they come from almost impossible.
-With migrants and refugees entering Europe in record numbers recently, and the bulk of them trying to get to Germany or Sweden (wealthy countries with liberal migration policies, although that is now in flux), language, global politics, and a host of other issues have come to the forefront.
+With migrants and refugees entering Europe opens in a new window in record numbers recently, and the bulk of them trying to get to Germany or Sweden (wealthy countries with liberal migration policies, although that is now in flux), language, global politics, and a host of other issues have come to the forefront.
 Learning Swedish — along with Swedish translation needs and the politics of immigration — gives us a glimpse of how a particular people define their national identity, what it means to be European in the larger sense, and how new arrivals are managing.

 Sweden, a homogeneous and very democratic society, has often been labeled as one of the most generous countries on the planet.
 Because of this, and its history of welcoming asylum seekers and refugees opens in a new window of all types (like it did with people from Bosnia, Kosovo and Somalia in the past), Sweden is an extremely attractive destination for this new wave of refugees (from Iraq, Syria, Afghanistan and elsewhere), as well as others seeking a better life outside their homeland.
 And while most Swedes are proud of their country’s bighearted instincts, some now worry that the influx of migrants (numbers are going up in Sweden, while going down in many other EU countries), combined with integration difficulties, is a recipe for conflict — or at the very least an economic burden for a country with less than 10 million inhabitants.

 Swedish Translation and Learning a New Language